bhuvnesh1315/COL633_331/lab3/lab3.md

 ## System Calls
 In the first part of the lab, you must implement two system calls.
 In `proc.h`, there is a new field (`int policy`) which need to be set and used by the below system calls:

-- `int set_sched_policy(int policy)`: Using this system call, a process can indicate to the operating system whether it is a foreground or a background process.
+- `int set_sched_policy(void)`: Using this system call, a process can indicate to the operating system whether it is a foreground or a background process.
 A foreground process would have `policy=0`, while a background process would have `policy=1`.
 The system call should return `0` if the policy for the process was set successfully, and `-22` in all other cases.

 - `int get_sched_policy(void)`: Using this system call, a process can get the scheduling policy for itself.